epfl-ada/ada-2024-project-datadruids/README.md

    - Films based on multiple books were removed, as they did not align with the research questions.
    - 45 films with the same title and release year were manually reviewed to prevent incorrect merges.
 The movies in `movie.metadata.tsv` were compared with those in `wiki_book_movie_ids_matching.csv` using `runtime` as an additional matching criterion.
    - If `runtime` was insufficient to resolve matches, the TMDB database was referenced to cross-verify entries, ensuring accurate film matches.
    - Revenues were sparse.
-Therefore additional revenues were collected from the TMDB_movie_dataset_reduced.csv dataset and used to complete the original revenues.
+Therefore, additional revenues were collected from the TMDB_movie_dataset_reduced.csv dataset and used to complete the original revenues.
    - Finally, numerical book and movie ratings were added to the dataset

 3. **Adding Book Summaries**: